Xilinx/Vitis_Embedded_Platform_Source/Xilinx_Official_Platforms/xilinx_vmk180_base/README.md

 ***Version: 2023.2***

 This platform comes with common hardware features on the VMK180 board like GEM and PS DDR4.
-The platform software includes OpenCV in PetaLinux.
+The platform software includes OpenCV in pre-built Common Image.
 It is useful as a base platform for exercising Vitis capabilities and topologies on the VMK180 board.

 ## Platform Specification